 A leading physician on the OxyStrap development team, Dr. Ron Gertsch M.D., says, “It’s the most effective fitness tracker, and it provides all the data you need to enhance your performance results and your safety.
 It will alert you to dropping blood oxygen levels, rising body temperature, and extreme changes in heart rate, which are signals to stop physical activity.
 The OxyStrap will announce your data at a user-selected frequency, so there’s no need ever to stop, slow down, or take the focus off your activity to look at a display.”

 OxyStrap is reliable even under adverse conditions such as dehydration, low blood pressure & low environmental temperatures.
-The OxyStrap syncs with both IOS & Android smartphones and smartwatches, so in addition to providing body vital signs data, the wearer can listen to music, receive phone calls and receive other fitness data such as speed, distance, steps, time, altitude and calories burned.
+The OxyStrap syncs with both IOS & Android smartphones, so in addition to providing body vital signs data, the wearer can listen to music, receive phone calls and receive other fitness data such as speed, distance, steps, time, altitude and calories burned.
 The OxyStrap has a wireless inductive charger, a user-friendly free app, an adjustable, slip-resistant headband, and many other features.

 Since the OxyStrap accurately tracks heart rate when used during physical activity workouts, it helps the user achieve the ideal workout intensity by getting the heart pumping at the ideal target heart rate.
 The user receives the best possible results.